compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 # models used in Gehara et al
 data("models", package="PipeMaster")
 ```
 There are 10 models.
 Let's plot one of these models.
-Remeber, you can use them as templates for your own analysis.
+Remmeber, you can use them as templates for your own analysis.
 You will just need to update the priors as above, and replicate your data structure to the model using the *get.data.structue* as explaned above.
 To see all the model objects type *ls()* in the R console.

 ```
   %%R